North America Vacations

 Arrival & Departure

 Please plan on arriving on day one of your departure in the afternoon.
 Day one of your itinerary begins with a pick-up at the Jackson Hole Airport according to your arrival time and then a transfer to the Rustic Inn (check-in begins at 4:00 pm onwards).
 Your first group get-together begins with dinner on Night 1.
-Your trip ends with a drop-off at your Whitefish hotel (1:30 pm) or the Kalispell airport (2:00 pm).
+Your trip ends with a drop-off at your Whitefish hotel (11:30 am) or the Kalispell airport (12:00 pm).
+Flights may be made for 1:30 PM onwards.

 Hiking: 2 to 7 miles per hike, easy to moderately strenuous terrain, sometimes more than one “short” hike will be completed in a day